advantech-EdgeAI/VSS/README.md

 ## Demo Overview

-The NVIDIA VSS (Video search and summarizatio) provides developers with the reference architecture to build and deploy video analytics AI agents to perform contextualized video summarization, Q&A, and real-time alerts by analyzing large quantities of live camera stream
+The NVIDIA VSS (Video search and summarization) provides developers with the reference architecture to build and deploy video analytics AI agents to perform contextualized video summarization, Q&A, and real-time alerts by analyzing large quantities of live camera stream